michaelkeeling/saturn2017-architecture-functional-workshop/position-papers/functional-programming-invades-architecture-george-fairbanks.md

 ## Server-side

-“On the server” is a pretty broad characterization and not entirely accurate as not all systems are client-serve, but it’s a convenient bucket to group some ideas.
+“On the server” is a pretty broad characterization and not entirely accurate as not all systems are client-server, but it’s a convenient bucket to group some ideas.
 Above, we discussed so-called “serverless” pure functions that are high on the hype-cycle right now [5], but represent an interesting set of architectural patterns that are possible because running a big application in a browser is now possible and because cross-cutting services like persistence and security have become commoditized.

 Reactive programming [6] is perhaps easiest to understand as the Observer pattern with two additional messages added as out-of-band signaling: onError and onCompletion.
 There is a rich set of primitives to transform one Observable stream into another [7], rich enough that many simple tasks can be done just by composing the existing set.